 “You don’t enter the garden of paradise with your feet, but with your heart.”

-In the rich history of the monastery there has been a centuries old interaction between the buildings and its natural surroundings.
+In the rich history of the monastery, there has been a centuries old synergy between the buildings and their natural surroundings.
 The new hotel expansion which is needed to accommodate the growing number of visitors is not only seen as an opportunity to allow more people to stay in the beautiful surroundings of the monastery, but also as a new chapter in this interaction.

-The main entrance of the hotel takes place via an existing gate in the historical wall.
-From here, the lobby and a circulating corridor distribute the visitors to the hotel rooms or to the existing old building with serving functions like the restaurant, bar and conference and fitness area.
+The main entrance to the hotel takes place via an existing gate in the historical wall.
+From here, the lobby and a circulating corridor distribute the visitors to the hotel rooms, or to the existing old building which hosts serving functions such as the restaurant, bar and conference and fitness area.

-The dominant material of all structural elements of the new building is solid spruce cross laminated timber – CLT, the surfaces of which are left in view in the interior.
+A robust and materially honest language defines the interior of the hotel: the dominant material of all structural elements of the new building is solid spruce cross laminated timber – CLT, the surfaces of which are exposed in the interior.
 Concrete is used for the floor slabs and underground walls.

-The facade above the historical wall is made of slate in a style and pattern which is also used on the surrounding roofs of the monastery buildings.
+The facade above the historical wall is made of slate in a style and pattern that responds directly to that used in the surrounding roofs of the monastery buildings.
 The garden facade consists of vertical wooden planks treated in a ‘Kloster Eberbach’ red color.
 The ‘fifth facade’ is a green natural roof, which visually continues the mountain vegetation and also serves as a water reservoir.

 Location: Eltville im Rheingau, Germany